pravega/pravega/docker/compose/Readme.md

 ## Running

-1. Ensure you have Docker and Docker Compose installed.
+1. Ensure that you have Docker and Docker Compose installed.

-2. Clone the repository to fetch Pravega code.
+2. Clone Pravega repository to fetch the code.

    ```bash
    git clone https://github.com/pravega/pravega.git
    ```

-3. Navigate to the directory containing Docker Compose configuration file.
-Observe that the changed directory has Docker Compose .yml files.
+3. Navigate to the directory containing Docker Compose configuration `.yml` files.

    ```bash
    cd /path/to/pravega/docker/compose
    ```

-4. Add HOST_IP as an environment variable with the value as the current host.
+4. Add HOST_IP as an environment variable with the value as the IP address of the host.

    ```bash
    export HOST_IP=<host-ip>